hcoles/pitest-site/quickstart/commandline.markdown

 ### \--dependencyDistance

-PIT can optionally apply an additional filter to the supplied tests, such that only tests a certain distance from a mutated class will be considered for running. e.g A test that directly calls a method on a mutated class has a distance of 0
+**Removed in 1.9.0**

-, a test that calls a method on a class that uses the mutee as an implementation detail has a distance of 1 etc.
+~~PIT can optionally apply an additional filter to the supplied tests, such that only tests a certain distance from a mutated class will be considered for running. e.g A test that directly calls a method on a mutated class has a distance of 0, a test that calls a method on a class that uses the mutee as an implementation detail has a distance of 1 etc.~~

-**This filter will not work for tests that utilise classes via interfaces, reflection or other methods where the dependencies between classes cannot be determined from the byte code.**
+~~This filter will not work for tests that utilise classes via interfaces, reflection or other methods where the dependencies between classes cannot be determined from the byte code.~~

-The distance filter is particularly useful when performing a targeted mutation test of a subset of classes within a large project as it avoids the overheads of calculating the times and coverage of tests that cannot exercise the mutees.
+~~The distance filter is particularly useful when performing a targeted mutation test of a subset of classes within a large project as it avoids the overheads of calculating the times and coverage of tests that cannot exercise the mutees.~~

 ### \--threads